French city opens famed Christmas market year after attack - Journal du Cameroun

-This year, some 500 members of the security forces will be on duty — in uniform and plain clothes — and checks are being set up around the city centre.
+The anniversary itself will be marked by a sombre homage to the memory of those killed.

-“We have no specific elements of concern — terrorist or otherwise — concerning the Christmas market in Strasbourg”, Interior Minister Christophe Castaner told the Dernieres Nouvelles d’Alsace newspaper.
+“We have no specific elements of concern — terrorist or otherwise — concerning the Christmas market in Strasbourg,” Interior Minister Christophe Castaner told the Dernieres Nouvelles d’Alsace newspaper before visiting the market to enjoy a mulled wine and chat to stallholders.

-Castener, who was to visit the market later Friday, said he wanted to “bring a message of vigilance but also calm, confidence and an invitation to the festivities.”
+Castener said he wanted to “bring a message of vigilance but also calm, confidence and an invitation to the festivities” and said the presence of security personnel, including anti-terrorist elite forces, would comprise a “reassuring presence” for visitors.

+He added that “around 760” security personnel will be on duty — in uniform and plain clothes — including firefighters and the military and added checks were being set up around the city centre.

+Shortly after dusk, the lights on a huge Christmas tree towering over the central Kleber square in the historic old town were switched on to enthusiastic applause from visitors who had been streaming in from early afternoon as a festive atmosphere began to take hold in France’s “Christmas capital.”

 – ‘Out of the question’ –